 Seagate Storage Expansion Card for Xbox Series X|S review

 At launch, and into the foreseeable future, you only have one option available to you.
 That's the Seagate Storage Expansion Card, which adds 1TB (or 1,000GB) of additional storage space to your console.
-It works on both the Xbox Series X and the Series S. There's no 500GB, 2TB or other options available as of the time of writing, but they will no doubt emerge shortly.
+It works on both the Xbox Series X and the Series S. There were no 500GB or 2TB options available when I first wrote this review, but these have been announced for release in mid-November 2021.

 It's a peculiar solution, but it sure is user-friendly.
 The device itself is much smaller than you might expect – smaller and much thinner than a box of matches.
 But it's dense and weighty; it feels serious as soon as you hold it in your hands.
 The minute size is important, too.
 It means that the card can be easily transported; you can just slip it into your pocket.
 Plus, it can be stuck straight into the back of your console like the old cartridges of the N64 era.